 I have to admit, I am probably the last person to tell someone how to prepare for Book-in-a-Week (BIW).
 I am one of the biggest procrastinators when it comes to writing.
-I have only been saying, “I am going to start writing fiction”, for the past four years and I have found all sorts of reasons for not beginning.
+For the past four years, I have only been saying, “I am going to start writing fiction”.
+I have found all sorts of reasons for not beginning.
 You might be asking why you should be listening to me.
 Simply, I can tell you what not to do so you can actually meet your goals.

 Here we go: